Vande Gurunam Charanaravinde

 The gentle tapping triggers vibrations at the muscles and nerve endings that pass through the entire body.
 This resonance helps to dislodge long-held and stubborn tension by helping to release and relax the body, unblocking the energy lines and easing the flow along the Sen.

-During the treatment, you will find yourself following the tapping sound which will lead you to a meditative state.
+During the treatment, you will find yourself following the tapping sound which will lead you into a meditative state.
 This will help to loosen your physical body, making the massage even more effective.

 80 Stokes Croft,